Digital Transformation is dead? Wait…What? We’ve only just started!

 Or perhaps you haven’t started!
 Don’t worry.
 You might be one of the myriad of Small or Medium sized enterprises that haven’t yet considered public cloud as an alternative to your on-premise technology suite, never mind considered it as part of a wider digital transformation effort.

-Perhaps, like some of your larger brethren, you will soon start the journey along the path of digital transformation.
-By the end of your effort it will likely be called something different.
+Perhaps your journey of digital transformation will start soon – though it may have a different moniker by the end of your effort.
 Those that remember the aspirations of the paperless office remember what might have been digital transformations forbear.
-Digital transformation comes in many forms depending on your viewpoint – caused by the confusion in the use of the term – and illustrated in the picture.
+Digital transformation comes in many forms depending on your viewpoint – caused by the confusion in the use of the term – and illustrated in the picture below.

-The term itself is losing its buzz, it’s become part of the everyday vernacular, and like so many manufactured terms before it, its meaning has been contorted, twisted and misunderstood to mean a multitude of many different things, each of which probably deserves its own term.
+The term itself is losing its [marketing] buzz!
+It’s part of the everyday [IT] vernacular!
+Its meaning is contorted, twisted and misunderstood, and means many things to many diferent people.
+Each contortion is valid in its own right, but probably deserves its own term.
 Perhaps you can remember the plethora of definitions for ‘cloud’ before we settled on what it has now become.

-Whilst this is a useful picture to show the scope of transformation within an organisation there are a couple of dimensions that are not shown
+The picture below shows the scope of transformation within an organisation.
+But it’s missing a couple of dimensions

 No one over just fails.
 You must fail to do something – and that something is not to ‘digitally transform’ – that is not the end goal!
 What is it that the digital transformation expected to achieve?
 The only example of this above is the mention of ROI.

-Goals must be set by the instigating sponsor for the initiative and they must be FAST.
+The instigating sponsor must set FAST goals for the initiative.
 Steer away from SMART goals as they are too static in terms of scope and timescale.
-Discussed in more detail in 'Are SMART goals really useful' .
+Discussed in more detail in ‘Are SMART goals really useful‘ .
 Everyones goals should be transparent and communicated, clearly linked to the strategy of the organisation.
-Make sure people know what they are going to be doing, how it contributes to the goal, and ideally how it benefits the customers of your business – I haven’t met a developer yet who isn’t turned off by ROI, but doesn’t have a view on how their organisation is viewed in comparison with its competitors.
+Make sure people know what they are going to be doing, how it contributes to the goal, and ideally how it benefits the customers of your business.
+Developers are turned off by ROI, but they have a definite view on how their organisation is viewed against its competitors.

-Failure rates as high as 70% can also be caused by rigid goals and timescales.
-Goals should be adaptive as markets evolve over the multi-year timescales.
+Rigid goals and timescales also cause these high failure rates.
+Goals should be adaptive, as markets evolve over the multi-year timescales.
 A realistic goal in a short timescale is not achievable and will lead to sandbagging, and transformation goals not being ambitious enough.
 Conversely does a goal that would be achieved in the next quarter after a [arbitrary] time boundary has passed, really mean failure?

 One way to reduce the amount of time that initiatives take is to not guarantee them a huge pool of money up front.
-Transformation funding might be ring-fenced, but shouldn’t mean that each constituent initiative will be funded until it completes.
+Ring-fence transformation funding by all means, but that doesn’t mean that each initiative must be funded until it completes.
 The F in FAST facilitates this.
 Part of the frequent discussion should be;

 If any of the answers indicate that there is risk, then take appropriate action.
 And that might mean canning the initiative and moving on.
 At the risk of mixing my metaphors; stop throwing money at dead horses.